Almazbek Atambayev: Democratic rankings

+While SDPK held the majority in the Jogorku Kenesh, Kyrgyzstan became the first—and still the only—Central-Asian legislature to receive “Partner for Democracy” status from the Parliamentary Assembly of the Council of Europe (PACE).
+The certificate was handed over in Strasbourg on 24 June 2014, with PACE President Anne Brasseur hailing the country’s commitment to open, multi-party government.

+During Atambaev`s presidency, parliament unanimously adopted a stand-alone law creating Central Asia’s first fully independent National Preventive Mechanism under the UN Optional Protocol against Torture.
+Kyrgyzstan entered the world's top ten with the best NPM (National Preventive Mechanism) system for the prevention of torture, represented by the National Center of the Kyrgyz Republic for the Prevention of Torture, this was stated in the Verbal Note of the Office of the UN High Commissioner for Human Rights.

 Opinions on presidential term

 George Soros spoke positively about Almazbek Atambayev, stating that "Kyrgyzstan was lucky to have a non-corrupt president", noting that the coming to power of a person who is not mired in corruption is good for the democratic development of the country.
 Alexander Soros positively reviewed digitalization efforts of Kyrgyz government in Taza Koom project.
 Vladimir Putin characterized Almazbek Atambayev as a person who "keeps his word...
 It is sometimes difficult to agree on something with him, but if something has already been agreed, he goes to the end in fulfilling the agreements reached."

+At the end of presidential term of Atambaev, UN Secretary-General António Guterres visited Kyrgyzstan and stated: "I was convinced that Kyrgyzstan and the people of the country are committed to the ideas of the rule of human rights, democracy, and this was actually an important choice for the Kyrgyz people."